3D Field of Junctions: A Noise-Robust, Training-Free Structural Prior for Volumetric Inverse Problems: Method: 3D Field of Junctions

 which alternates between a gradient descent step on the data term and a proximal step defined by the FoJ prior.
 The scalar $\lambda>0$ serves a dual role: it acts as the gradient descent step size on the data fidelity term $f(\boldsymbol x)$, and simultaneously controls the strength of the \method{} regularization through the proximal operator.
 As $\lambda \!\downarrow\!
 0$, the update approaches a pure gradient descent step with negligible \method{} influence, and the reconstruction converges toward the conventional least-squares solution.
 Conversely, as $\lambda \!\uparrow\! \infty$, the proximal step dominates and the solution is driven toward the \method{} manifold, yielding reconstructions that closely follow the \method{} structural prior $R({\Gamma, C})$.
 In practice, $\lambda$ is tuned to balance data fidelity and \method{} regularization.
 The two updates can be written explicitly as:

-The first half-iteration (\Cref{eq:cgls_step}) corresponds to a conventional gradient descent update enforcing data consistency, and the second half-iteration (\Cref{eq:foj_step1}) approximates this proximal step efficiently by performing a single 3D FoJ update (one iteration of the initialization step and one iteration of the refinement step) per outer iteration, initialized from the intermediate volume.
-In practice, a single FoJ update at each proximal step is sufficient to guide the solution toward the FoJ manifold while keeping the overall reconstruction computationally tractable.
+The first half-iteration (\Cref{eq:cgls_step}) corresponds to a conventional gradient descent update enforcing data consistency, and the second half-iteration (\Cref{eq:foj_step1}) corresponds to a proximal update to encourage consistency with the denoised 3D FoJ representation.
+In practice, we approximate this proximal step efficiently by performing a single 3D FoJ update (one iteration of the initialization step and one iteration of the refinement step) per outer iteration, initialized from the intermediate volume.
+Empirically, we find that a single FoJ update at each proximal step is sufficient to guide the solution toward the FoJ manifold while keeping the overall reconstruction computationally tractable.
 This proximal formulation enables joint recovery of the voxel intensity field and the underlying junction geometry within each iteration, using noisy tomographic measurements rather than direct access to a noisy volume.
 We emphasize that, while we present results on a tomographic inverse problem, the same proximal gradient formulation would enable \method{} to be used as a drop-in structural prior to regularize any volumetric inverse problem.
+We also note that, while the \method{} optimization process is nonconvex, empirically we observed stable optimization across all experiments.
+Empirical update-norm convergence curves for the proximal reconstruction procedure are provided in \Cref{sec:app_convergence}.